php-rpc/cruds/README.md

 ## Dependencies

-Currently the main dependency is `doctrine/common` library which provides the `Criteria` and the `Selectable` interface as powerful tool to configure fetch the entities
+Currently the main dependency is `doctrine/common` library which provides the `Criteria` and the `Selectable` interface as powerful tool to configure fetch the entities.
+Second important dependency is `doctrine/doctrine-bundle` providing the doctrine registry.
+You can implement and override it though.

 ## Integrations